-Symptoms of a metatarsal fracture will include acute foot pain the the point of trauma or impact.
-They may be rapid swelling and the athlete will be unable to weight bear.
+Symptoms of a metatarsal fracture include acute severe foot pain at the time of injury.
+There will likely be rapid swelling and the athlete will be unable to weight bear.
 A visible deformity in the foot may be noticed and bruising will usually develop within 24 hours.

-This is a fracture to the metatarsal bone caused by some kind of violent impact.
-Often something is dropped on the foot or the foot might be stamped on.
-Alternatively, a violent twisting or turning motion at the ankle may cause a fracture in the 5th metatarsal in particular.
-These can include an avulsion fracture, where the tendon of the Peroneus Brevis muscle pulls a piece of the bone away.
+Specific types of metatarsal fracture include an avulsion fracture, where the tendon of the peroneus brevis muscle pulls a piece of the bone away.
 Or a Jones fracture which occurs at the base of the 5th metatarsal.
 This area typically has a poor blood supply and so healing may be affected.